m3mentomor1/Fibonacci_Number_Generator/README.md

 ----------------------

 ### 📦 II.
 Dependencies
 - **functools** - this module is used for the lru_cache decorator that is applied to the recursive function f(n).
 This decorator caches computed Fibonacci numbers, improving efficiency by avoiding redundant computations.
-It stores recent function calls and reuses results for the same inputs, optimizing the Fibonacci sequence generator.
+It stores recent function calls and reuses results for the same inputs.